-24. Going concern
+23. Going concern

-The Company incurred a loss of NGN80.60 million for the year (2016:NGN10.33 million).
-The Company's current liabilities exceeds its current assets by NGN 4.39 billion (2016:NGN 0.36 billion).
-The Company's loss for the year was due to a 19% increase in direct costs and maintenance of the plant with a 8% increase in administrative expenses as a result of a NGN3.74 billion provision made on long outstanding receivables from NBET.
+The Company incurred a loss after tax of NGN0.37 billion for the year ended (2017: a loss after tax of NGN0.08 billion).
+The Company's current liability position exceed its current asset position by NGN 4.38 billion (2017:NGN 4.39 billion).
+The Company's recorded a 25% decrease in direct costs and maintenance of the plant with a (9)% decrease in operating expenses, however the net current liability was a result of a NGN3.74 billion (2017: NGN 3.50 billion) provision made on long outstanding receivables from NBET.

 The management's strategy is to manage the existing cash generated by operating activities to meet the maintenance needs and day to day activities of the plant, sign new contracts to improve the plants production while securing funding for the rehabilitation of the plant.
-The management operated with a 115% increase in cash flows during the year by growing current liabilities by 19%.
+The major component of the Company's total current liabilities is the Company's gas payables, of which the Company has delayed settlement pending receipts of outstanding receivables from NBET.
+The management wasable to operated with a (80)% decrease in cash flows during the year by growing current liabilities by -%.